 We have substantial indebtedness.
-As of June 30, 1999, after giving effect to the proposed private sale of \$200 million of senior notes in September 1999, our total indebtedness would have been approximately \$865.0 million.
+As of June 30, 1999, after giving effect to the proposed private sale of \$250 million of senior notes in October 1999, our total indebtedness would have been approximately \$915.0 million.
 For the six months ended June 30, 1999, after giving pro forma effect to:

-- the sale of \$200 million of senior notes in January 1999, less discounts, commissions, and estimated expenses of the offering payable by us; - . the Telegroup acquisition and the related issuance of \$45.5 million of senior notes in June 1999 in connection with this acquisition; and - . the proposed private sale of \$200 million of senior notes in September 1999, less discounts, commissions and estimated expenses of the offering payable by us:
+- . the sale of \$200 million of senior notes in January 1999, less discounts, commissions and expenses of the offering paid by us; - . the Telegroup acquisition and the related issuance of \$45.5 million of senior notes in June 1999; and - the proposed private sale of \$250 million of senior notes in October 1999, less discounts, commissions and estimated expenses of the offering payable by us;

-all as if they had occurred on January 1, 1999, our consolidated EBITDA would have been approximately negative \$2.4 million and our earnings would have been insufficient to cover our fixed charges by approximately \$75.0 million.
+all as if they had occurred on January 1, 1999, our consolidated EBITDA would have been approximately negative \$2.4 million and our earnings would have been insufficient to cover our fixed charges by approximately \$78.9 million.

 The indentures governing our senior notes limit, but do not prohibit, our incurrence of additional indebtedness and do not limit the amount of indebtedness that can be incurred to finance the cost of telecommunications equipment.
 We have recently incurred additional indebtedness, including in connection with our Telegroup acquisition.
-We expect that we will incur additional indebtedness in the future and our level of indebtedness could have important consequences to you, including the following:
+We expect that we will incur additional indebtedness in the future, possibly including the proposed private sale of senior notes in October 1999, and our level of indebtedness could have important consequences to you, including the following:

-- . any additional indebtedness could make it more difficult for us to make payments of interest on our outstanding debt; - we may limit our ability to obtain any necessary financing in the future for working capital, capital expenditures or other purposes; - we must dedicate a substantial portion of our cash flow from operations, if any, to the payment of principal and interest on our indebtedness and this cash flow will not be available for our use elsewhere in our business; - our flexibility in planning for, or reacting to, changes in our business could be limited; - . we may be at a competitive disadvantage because we are more highly leveraged than some of our competitors; and - . we may be more vulnerable in the event of a downturn in our business if we have a high level of indebtedness.
+- any additional indebtedness could make it more difficult for us to make payments of interest on our outstanding debt; - we may limit our ability to obtain any necessary financing in the future for working capital, capital expenditures or other purposes; - . we must dedicate a substantial portion of our cash flow from operations, if any, to the payment of principal and interest on our indebtedness and this cash flow will not be available for our use elsewhere in our business; - our flexibility in planning for, or reacting to, changes in our business could be limited; - . we may be at a competitive disadvantage because we are more highly leveraged than some of our competitors; and - . we may be more vulnerable in the event of a downturn in our business if we have a high level of indebtedness.